 After a short illness, Quashie gave up the ghost on December 12, 2014 at the age of sixty-six.
 Family and friends prayed for her healing, but God’s will prevailed.
 Quashie a philanthropic and selfless Christian mother, laid her life down for her children, and adopted children and pupils.
 Her faithful to her husband for forty-one years in marriage, her smile and warm welcome to her visitors at her home deserves applause.
 The husband, children, in-laws and her church saw her as irreplaceable.
 This charitable and bighearted woman will forever be remembered.

 Program for burial, memorial and thanksgiving service for the late Madam Agnes Quashie.
 Held on Thursday, February 5, Agona Ashanti Newtown SDA Church.
 The author attended the funeral service.

 Mr. Yaw Boadu, Son.
 Interview by author, December 21, 2016, at Valley View University, Techiman Campus at his home on Wednesday, December 21, 2016.

-This article, submitted in December 2016, was researched and written by Oppong Kenneth, a Teaching Assistant and an Assistant Chaplain at Valley View University, Techiman Campus, under the supervision of Assoc.
-Professor Abiodun A. Adesegun, Ph.D while as an MA, Biblical and Theological Studies (Church History) student at Adventist University of Africa, Kenya.
+This article, submitted in December 2016, was researched and written by Kenneth Oppong, a Teaching Assistant and an Assistant Chaplain at Valley View University, Techiman Campus, under the supervision of Assoc.
+Professor Abiodun A. Adesegun, Ph.D while a Masters student (in Biblical and Theological Studies–Church History) at Adventist University of Africa, Kenya.